garbo-succus/r3f-control-kit/example-r3f/README.md

-This is an example of an orbit camera controller, implemented with Zustand and react-three-fiber.
+# example-r3f

-To try it out, `npm install && npm run dev`.
+This is an example of an orbit camera controller in react-three-fiber, using Zustand for state management.